Marc MacArthur of Heckbert Studio & Gallery.

 Looking ahead, the designer discusses her top priorities: “Developing the circular aspects of our business even further, reselling pre-loved items from past collections, expanding our customer service and [having] someone in-house to welcome customers in our showroom, and answer questions in real-time on our online shop.”

-Discover how easy it is to set up retail appointments using our step-by-step guide >
+Discover how easy it is to set up retail appointments using our step-by-step guide.
+You can also find more how-to content and videos in Setmore’s retail resources section.

 Ready to book in-store and virtual shopping appointments, automate booking reminders, set up delivery slots and more?
-Create your FREE account now.
+Create your FREE account.
 Happy scheduling!

 by Team Setmore